dextorhoo84/TPG-Test/readme.txt

 -Student.java // Student bean which consists of 3 fields and implements java Comparable Interface -StudentSortingTest.java // Main program that will sort the student list

+For Q3, please refer to Timing Measure Tool.docx file